ArianNexux/ddd-typescript/README.md

-# DOMAIN DRIVEN DESIGN COM TYPESCRIPT
+# DOMAIN DRIVEN DESIGN WITH TYPESCRIPT

-Este é um simples projecto feito apartir do módulo de Modelagem tática com DDD  do curso FullCycle.
+This is a simple project from the Modeling module made with DDD from the FullCycle course.

-## TECNOLOGIAS UTILIZADAS
+## TECHNOLOGIES USED

  - [Typescript](https://www.typescriptlang.org/)
  - [TDD - Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)